testdrivenio/reactive-django/article.md

 ## Getting Started with Unicorn

 **Unicorn** has been installed as part of the dependencies under the section _project setup and overview_.
-However, to use Unicorn in your Django project, add it to your `INSTALLED_APPS` like so:
+However, to use Unicorn in your Django project, add it to your `INSTALLED_APPS`:

 ```py
 INSTALLED_APPS = [